annastudios/lantern-journal/README.md

 # Lantern

 Lantern is a private journaling app for quiet thoughts, memories, and daily reflection.
-It's built as a warm, distraction-free space to write — with a calendar view to browse past entries and a writing prompt feature for days when you don't know where to start.
+It's built as a warm, distraction-free space to write, with a calendar view to browse past entries and a writing prompt feature for days when you don't know where to start.

 ## Features